Zielin0/gh-lang-stats/README.md

 # gh-lang-stats

-Get the most used programming languages on GitHub (via [github-readme-stats](https://github.com/anuraghazra/github-readme-stats#top-languages-card) API) and print it into the terminal.
+Get the most used programming languages on GitHub profile (via [github-readme-stats](https://github.com/anuraghazra/github-readme-stats#top-languages-card) API) and print it into the terminal.

 ## Quick start